 More Tips for the Written Portions of the Common Application

 - Heed the word count limit.
 The maximum word count is 650 words.
 But you don't have to write to the maximum.
-In fact, getting your message across in fewer words is more powerful.
+In fact, getting your message across in fewer words can be more powerful.
 The minimum word count is 250 words.